 A study conducted at Ohio State University looked at the frequency of injury from golf carts at a nationwide level.
-The study looked at all injuries requiring emergency room medical treatment that were recorded through the National Electronic Injury Surveillance System database.
+The study looked at all injuries requiring emergency room medical treatment recorded through the National Electronic Injury Surveillance System database.
 Between 1990 and 2006, there were an estimated 147,696 injuries reported from golf cart accidents.
 The study found:

 - Falling most common cause of injury.
 38.3% of the injuries were due to falling off the golf cart, making it the highest cause of injury.